Converting your data from MySQL to MongoDB

 }

-It may seem complex at first sight but in fact it is a rather simple way of extracting the same information.
+It might look dense at first glance, but it’s actually a fairly simple way of pulling out the same information.

-Finally, let's talk about the actual conversion.
-Unfortunately there is no straight way converting data from MySQL to MongoDB, but there are a few techniques that you can use.
+Now, the actual conversion.
+There’s no direct path from MySQL to MongoDB, but a few techniques work well.

-If your database is simple and you only have individual tables that you want to import (meaning: there are no JOINs between the tables) you can very simply export your data form MySQL to a CSV file and then import that CSV file with [mongoimport](http://docs.mongodb.org/manual/reference/program/mongoimport/)
+If your database is simple and you only have individual tables to import (meaning no JOINs between them), you can export your data from MySQL to a CSV file and then import that CSV with mongoimport into MongoDB.

-To import your data from MySQL to CSV you could use a query similar to this:
+To export from MySQL to CSV, use a query like this:

 SELECT * FROM books INTO OUTFILE '/tmp/books.csv'